-Action Responsible Officer Timeframe for Estimated Measurable outcome implementation Budget Cost 5.6 Undertake a Water Sensitive Cities Index Coordinator Environment 2019/20 Officer time (subject to Water Benchmarking workshop held with outcomes documented. benchmarking workshop ETWIOTINGTE Corporation funding) and \$805 for EMRC support 5.5 Implement Action 3: Energy audit and Coordinator 2020/21 Officer time Energy and emissions energy-water strategy of the Water Sensitive Cities Benchmarking and Assessment Report Environment associated with water supply pumps and water quality improvement such as lake aerators identified, utilising existing data.
+Action Responsible Officer Timeframe for implementation Estimated Budget Cost Measurable outcome 5.6 Undertake a Water Sensitive Cities Index benchmarking workshop Coordinator Environment 2019/20 Officer time (subject to Water Corporation funding) and \$805 for EMRC support Benchmarking workshop held with outcomes documented.
+Comment [ND20]: Action completed February 2020 5.5 Implement Action 3: Energy audit and energy-water strategy of the Water Sensitive Cities Benchmarking and Assessment Report Coordinator Environment 2020/21 Officer time Energy and emissions associated with water supply pumps and water quality improvement such as lake aerators identified, utilising existing data.
+Comment [ND21]: As per MoU with Water Corporation, the City is required to pursue one action identified in the benchmarking assessment report within 12 months.
+This action can be undertaken with no additional budget requirements and within existing resources.
 5. 6 7 Participate in EMRC's Regional Benchmarking Building Efficiency Project Coordinator Environment 2019/20-2020/21 \$18,500 in 2019/20 and (if Stages 2 - 4 proceed) \$12,500 in 2020/21 Completion of Stage 1: 'Targets and baseline data collection' in 2019/20 and decision made in participation in following stages: Stage 2: Building audits Stage 3: Benchmarking performance Stage 4: Continuous improvement Regional Sustainability Expo.
 5. 7 8 Implement actions and submit for Gold Standard Waterwise Council recognition Environmental Officer 2019/20-2020/21 Officer time Actions required to achieve Gold Standard implemented in 2019/20 and application submitted in October 2020.
 5. 8 9 Work with the EMRC to develop a plan for the phased introduction of a three bin Food Organics and Garden Organics (FOGO) kerbside collection system Manager Works 2019/20-2020/21 Officer time Plan developed and endorsed by Council for public consultation.